PhoeniXAbhisheK/OnlineResources/README.md

-## Here is a list of few online resources that I use regularly that help me save time, and learn whats new in tech.
+## Here is a list of few online resources that I use regularly that help me save time, and learn what's new in tech.

 ### If you have some to add, please feel free to open a Pull Request :v: